Lentil Bolognese

 Instructions

-- Rinse the green lentils under cold water and drain.
+- Rinse the green lentils under cold water and drain well.

-- Add the garlic and tomato paste, stir for 1 minute until fragrant.
+- Add the garlic and tomato paste, stir for 1–2 minutes until fragrant and the paste darkens slightly.

 - Add the lentils, crushed tomatoes, vegetable broth, oregano, basil and bay leaf.
 Stir to combine.

-- Bring to a boil, then reduce heat to low, cover and simmer for 25–30 minutes until the lentils are tender and the sauce has thickened.
+- Bring to a boil, then reduce heat to low, partially cover and simmer for 30–35 minutes until the lentils are tender but not mushy and the sauce has thickened.
 Stir occasionally and add a splash of water if it gets too dry.

-- Remove the bay leaf, season the bolognese with salt and pepper.
+- Remove the bay leaf and season the bolognese with salt and pepper.
+Add a splash of pasta water if needed to loosen the sauce.

 Notes